Community Voices

 “HD is a family disease.
 In addition to those diagnosed, you have generations to come worrying about the future and about their gene status.
 There is an urgency for all of us to have treatment options for HD.”

-At age 62, Joanne is in the advanced stages of HD, unable to feed herself, walk or talk.
-“When I visit, I am not sure if she recognizes me.
-But she always smiles when I walk in the room, so I like to think she does.”
-Her family brings her beloved dog to visit as well.
+Joanne was 62 when she passed away from the advanced stages of HD, and was unable to feed herself, walk or talk.
+“When I visited, I was not sure if she recognized me.
+But she always smiled when I walked in the room, so I like to think she did.”

 Sarina’s sister underwent genetic testing, and discovered she was positive for the mutation, meaning she would develop symptoms of the disease at some point in the future.
 “I realized that HD disease would be a part of my life forever, no matter whether I tested positive or not.”